revault/practical-revault/messages.md

     "params": {
         "signatures": {
           "emergency": {
-              "pubkeyA": "ALL|ANYONECANPAY Bitcoin ECDSA signature as hex", "pubkeyB": "ALL|ANYONECANPAY Bitcoin ECDSA signature as hex", },
+              "pubkeyA": "SIGHASH_ALL Bitcoin ECDSA signature as hex", "pubkeyB": "SIGHASH_ALL Bitcoin ECDSA signature as hex", },
           "cancel": {
-              "pubkeyA": "ALL|ANYONECANPAY Bitcoin ECDSA signature as hex", "pubkeyB": "ALL|ANYONECANPAY Bitcoin ECDSA signature as hex", }
+              "pubkeyA": "SIGHASH_ALL Bitcoin ECDSA signature as hex", "pubkeyB": "SIGHASH_ALL Bitcoin ECDSA signature as hex", }
           "unvault_emergency": {
-              "pubkeyA": "ALL|ANYONECANPAY Bitcoin ECDSA signature as hex", "pubkeyB": "ALL|ANYONECANPAY Bitcoin ECDSA signature as hex", }
+              "pubkeyA": "SIGHASH_ALL Bitcoin ECDSA signature as hex", "pubkeyB": "SIGHASH_ALL Bitcoin ECDSA signature as hex", }
         },
         "deposit_outpoint": "deposit utxo outpoint",